 - Provides reliable sensitivity to dangerous gas (LPG detection: 2100 parts per million for 10 seconds, Carbon monoxide detection: 400ppm for 4-15min, 150ppm for 10-50min, 70ppm for 60-240 min)

-- System of warnings and alarms needs to be easy to understand
+- A system of warnings and alarms needs to be easy to understand

 We travelled with a fire blanket only for space reasons, but you might want to consider getting a fire extinguisher if your rig is newer/larger.
 After all, keeping a fire extinguisher in your campervan can stop a small fire from becoming unmanageable.